What are the kinds of special educational needs for which provision is made at Trinity Academy Newcastle?

 Trinity is a Multi- Academy Trust.
 Trinity Academy is a Non- Maintained Day Special Academy for students between the ages of 7-16 years (Key Stages 2-4) Trinity Solutions is a Post -16 provision, which is for students aged 16-19 years.
-We also offer provision for Post -19 for Learners with Learning Difficulties and Disabilities (LLDD) Students will be provided with an appropriately paced and differentiated curriculum.
+We also offer a provision for Post -19 for Learners with Learning Difficulties and Disabilities (LLDD).
+Students will be provided with an appropriately paced and differentiated curriculum.

 In Trinity Academy the students identified needs will be complex and significant in the area of Social, Emotional and Mental Health as described in the SEN Code of Practice.
 The student may also have associated needs in the areas of cognition/learning and communication and interaction (autistic spectrum disorder and/or speech and language difficulties).

 More detail on our commitment to high quality educational provision for all our students is detailed in our Teaching and Learning Policy.